A cheap Cape Cod family vacation? Is there such a thing? Absolutely!

 Catch a Brewster Whitecaps home game at Stony Brook Field, and who knows ... you might be lucky enough to see a future MLB Hall of Famer in action!

-Whether you take a spin down to have a quick peek and dip your toes in the water, or you decide to spend a whole day there, a visit to Nauset should be at the top of your Cape Cod family vacation "must do" list"!
+Whether you take a spin down to have a quick peek and dip your toes in the water, or you decide to spend a whole day there, a visit to Nauset Beach should be at the top of your Cape Cod family vacation "must do" list"!

 Liam's, the snack bar at Nauset Beach, serves up the best onion rings known to mankind.
 And on Monday and Thursday evenings in July and August, there are free family-friendly concerts at the beach gazebo.

-Best wishes for a wonderful Cape Cod family vacation!
+Have a wonderful Cape Cod family vacation!